Please find more information on the cookies here

 Venue: Marble Hall

 Strange things happen in the museum at night.
-Have you ever felt that a melody, a poem or a movement would be a perfect match for a work of art as it would convey the sensation and the fleeting magic you experience when looking at it?
-This evening, interesting melodies, well-known poems and movements will accompany the artworks in the museum’s collections of painting, enriching them with new colour and life.
+Have you ever felt that a melody, a poem or a movement would be a perfect match for a work of art because it would convey the sensation and the magic you experience when looking at it?
+This evening, interesting melodies, well-known poems and movements will accompany the artworks in the museum’s collections of painting, infusing them with new colour and life.

 Frequently asked questions